Dear Students, Parents and Guardians,

 parent/guardian, by the specific date imposed by the teacher.

-Students not adhering with this rule will be unable to attend
+Students not adhering to this rule will be unable to attend

 the trip and/or activity.
 Phone calls will not be accepted.